 Developers nowadays know how hard it is to teach kids how to code, so, in turn, they created apps and games that would teach coding for kids instead.
 Apps like Scratch, Swift Playground, and Blockly are just some of the many apps that focus on teaching kids how to code.

 Given that these apps were mainly created to teach kids, your kids would not have a hard time using them.
 If you take a quick look at the interface of Scratch and Swift, you would see that the colors, graphics, and controls are easy-to-use and kid-friendly.
+You can use Raspberry Pi projects to build awesome things with your kids that will fuel their love for coding.

 One of the bonus features that some of these apps usually offer is their community platform.
 For example, apps like Scratch not just allow you to create games, but also let you share the game you created with the community as well.
 So apart from learning how to code, they can also get inspiration from other kids and even make new friends online as well.
 Since Scratch are mainly geared towards kids learning, the team behind Scratch has a community moderator that keeps the community safe and family-friendly.